Beta Pictoris: Beta Pictoris d

-Existence of an additional smaller planet on a wider orbit, close to the inner edge of the disk, has been proposed to explain the observed inner debris disk edge at 50 AU, which does not match the dynamical simulation results for the two-planet model.
+Existence of an additional smaller planet on a wider orbit, close to the inner edge of the disk, had been proposed to explain the observed inner debris disk edge at 50 AU, which does not match the dynamical simulation results for the two-planet model.
 A planet of mass in the range of 0.15 M_Jupiter on a low-eccentricity orbit between 30±and AU would remain below the observational limit for direct observation, but can reproduce the observed disk profile in simulation.

+Beta Pictoris d was discovered simultaneously via direct imaging in 2026 by two independent teams, one using the ERIS instrument at the VLT and other archival imaging, and one using the JWST NIRSpec integral field unit.
+Analysis of archival VLT and JWST data detected the planet in observations as far back as 2014, but showed that Beta Pictoris d had been visually very close to the star or Beta Pictoris b in past observations, potentially delaying its detection.
+The JWST NIRSpec discovery of Beta Pictoris d is the first time moderate-resolution spectroscopy has been used to aid in the direct imaging discovery of a planet.
+It has an estimated mass of 2.4±0.6 Jupiter mass, a radius of 1.26±0.03 Jupiter radius, a temperature of 600±45 K, and a semi-major axis of 26.0±2.2 AU.
+Its orbit indicates that it may be responsible for sculpting the inner edge of the debris disk.
+The planet's red color indicates strong carbon dioxide (CO_{2}) absorption in the atmosphere and enhanced metallicity relative to free-floating objects.
+Absorption features of methane, carbon monoxide, and water have also been detected.

 Dust stream

 In 2000, observations made with the Advanced Meteor Orbit Radar facility in New Zealand revealed the presence of a stream of particles coming from the direction of Beta Pictoris, which may be a dominant source of interstellar meteoroids in the Solar System.
 The particles in the Beta Pictoris dust stream are relatively large, with radii exceeding 20 micrometers, and their velocities suggest that they must have left the Beta Pictoris system at roughly 25 km/s.
 These particles may have been ejected from the Beta Pictoris debris disk as a result of the migration of gas giant planets within the disk and may be an indication that the Beta Pictoris system is forming an Oort cloud.
-Numerical modeling of dust ejection indicates radiation pressure may also be responsible and suggests that planets further than about 1 AU from the star cannot directly cause the dust stream.
+Numerical modeling of dust ejection indicates radiation pressure may also be responsible and suggests that planets farther than about 1 AU from the star cannot directly cause the dust stream.